There are fears a coronavirus crisis looms in Tokyo. Is it too late to change course? - Local News 8

 Japan has imposed tough new travel restrictions — banning foreigners from more than 70 countries, including the US, the UK, and most of Europe.
 Japan has also beefed up health screenings at airports and is requesting all incoming travelers quarantine for 14 days, although compliance is not actively monitored.

-There is growing concern — inside and outside of Japan — that the government’s increasingly dire warnings about the danger of spreading the virus may have reached many people too late.
+Yet there is growing concern — inside and outside of the country — that the government’s increasingly dire warnings about the danger of spreading the virus may have reached many people too late.

+The US Embassy in Japan posted a travel alert Friday, imploring US citizens to make preparations to go home in the wake of strengthened border control.

+“The Japanese government’s decision to not test broadly makes it difficult to accurately assess the Covid-19 prevalence rate,” the alert said.

 Carrying on